SCHOOL OF PHARMACY

 5

-During the third year of professional study at Temple University School of Pharmacy, students may begin to differentiate their degree by choosing electives in one of the following tracks: Advanced Clinical Practice, Clinical Trials, and Drug Safety.
+During the third year of professional study at Temple University School of Pharmacy, students may begin to differentiate their degree by choosing electives in one of the following tracks: Advanced Clinical Practice, Clinical Research, Community Pharmacy, and Drug Safety.
 Students are required to take a minimum of 8 elective credits but may choose to take up to 12 elective credits.

 6